SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/The Roaring Twenties.md

 ### [27] Who were mentioned as some of Americas most important writers?
 [[F Scott Fitzgerald]], [[Gertrude Stein]], and [[Ernest Hemingway]] feel so cut off from their roots, their society, their country, that they choose to live aboard
 ### [28] What did they feel about the current state of America?
-[[Gertrude Stein ]]said that they felt that this was a lost generation.
+[[Gertrude Stein]] said that they felt that this was a lost generation.
 They feel alienated.
 ### [29] What did they do in response to this feeling?
+They chose to live abroad in Europe.
 ### [30] Writers Sinclair Lewis and H.L.
 Mencken express a growing dissatisfaction with what?
 With the lack of direction and purpose of American life.
 ### [31] As a sign of overwhelming changes in these times, what happens to President Harding?